 In addition to these specifications, customers can choose the opening sizes, edge finishing and grade type (standard or market, bolting or milling), the latter of which refers to the wire diameter, opening size and percentage of open area

 Newark Wire has been providing expert woven wire cloth products for more than a century.
-Learn more about how our products can meet your industrial needs by contacting us today.
+Learn more information about how our products can meet your industrial needs by contacting us today.